 Over the years, companies have developed different ways to track and monitor their operating budgets.
 You’ll often see bootstrapped operations working off of Excel spreadsheets, while huge brand-name corporations use enterprise solutions.

-How to choose a business budgeting software
+How to choose a business budgeting software in 4 simple steps

 1. Figure out what your business needs—both now and in the future

 If you’re not clear on what your business finances need most, it’ll be difficult to decide what kind of software will be most useful for you.

 Start by assessing whether you can simplify and improve your current budgeting process with software automation.
 For example, many of them come with accounting automations that record transaction data and categorize expenses—workflows that could free up hundreds of hours for you or your accounting team.

 Now that you know what you need, it’s time to look for solutions.
 Jumpstart your search with our top 4 picks below, but don’t stop there.
 Also, consider reaching out to people in your network for their recommendations—they may be able to offer insights you won’t get elsewhere.